-Bhisham Chera, MD is an Associate Professor and Associate Chair in the Department of Radiation Oncology at the University of North Carolina School of Medicine.
-He received his M.D. from the Medical University of South Carolina.
-He is the leader of the head and neck radiation oncology program at the University of North Carolina School of Medicine and a clinical trials specialist and with clinical and academic expertise is in the field of head and neck oncology and healthcare quality improvement and patient safety.
+Dr. Chera is an Associate Professor and Associate Chair in the Department of Radiation Oncology at the University of North Carolina School of Medicine.
+He received his MD from the Medical University of South Carolina.
+He is the leader of the head and neck radiation oncology program at the University of North Carolina School of Medicine and a clinical trials specialist.
 Dr. Chera has conducted three phase II clinical trials evaluating de-intensified chemoradiotherapy, and pioneered the innovation of treating patients with a substantial reduction of both radiation and chemotherapy.

 ROBERT WEINBERG, PhD

 Dr. Robert A. Weinberg